Skip to content

 Wiring the formatter into services

-Creating the formatter class is not enough.
-You must also install it into the language services:
+Creating the formatter class isn't enough — install it into the language services:

 sharedServices, "domain-model");